 Yes, everyone is welcome to join the global movement for handwashing with soap.
 All you have to do is make it a habit in your own personal and professional life, talk about it among family members, friends and colleagues.
 If you participate in social activities encourage other people to practice handwashing with soap after using the toilet, before handling food and before eating.
 It feels good to be part of this important global initiative.

-Ms. Khambang Chanthavixay // Grade 5 Teacher, Tha-Ngon Primary School // Xaythany District, Vientiane Capital
+Ms. Chansamoth Inthalangsy // Teacher, who is responsible for School Health of Kasuangsatha Kindergarten // Sisattanak District, Vientiane Capital